Loyola University New Orleans requires a minimum of 120 credit hours to complete a bachelor's degree.

-Loyola University New Orleans does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Loyola University New Orleans accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Loyola University New Orleans has a summer session, so students can earn credits during the summer.

 Loyola University New Orleans offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |IB Credits Accepted||√|

 Reminder: Loyola University New Orleans may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Loyola University New Orleans has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.